dennyzhang/challenges-kubernetes/README.md

 - Objective: Know how to deployment k8s cluster env
 - Requirements:
 ```
 1. Deploy 3 nodes k8s.
-One as k8s master and worker, and the other two as worker
+One as k8s master and worker, and others as worker
 2. Create a nginx service with 6 instances.
 3. Visit nginx service by loadbalancer.
 (Hint: Ingress)
 ```